atom/atom/CONTRIBUTING.md

 Unsure where to begin contributing to Atom?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Beginner issues][beginner] - issues that should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues][help-wanted] - issues that should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+While not perfect, the number of comments is a reasonable proxy for the impact a given change will have.

 If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.
-You can find the source to the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).
+You can find the source of the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).

 #### Local development